ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2023-08-10-Socratic-Seminar-45.md

 ## Milksad

+Very similar to the Trust Wallet vuln discussed at May chibitdevs.

 >On Libbitcoin Explorer 3.x versions, bx seed uses the Mersenne Twister pseudorandom number generator (PRNG) initialized with 32 bits of system time.

 >The main theft occurred around 12 July 2023, although initial exploitation likely began at a smaller scale in May 2023.